Looking for Interim Directors!

 The Election Committee will review all submissions, conduct interviews, and finalize a candidate slate for membership voting in November.
 Feedback will be provided for all candidates.

-If you have questions about the process or serving on board, please contact Chenoa Reyes at creyes@michiganlean.org.
+If you have questions about the process or serving on board, please contact Pamela Burgess at pburgess@michiganlean.org.

 Frequently Asked Questions (FAQ)